 (Disclaimer: I’m NOT saying not attending college is wrong, I’m NOT saying wanting to be a housewife is a bad thing, quite the opposite.
 What I think is wrong, is having no ambition in life).

 After my boss had eloquently described these couples getting married and their characteristics to her friend, the guy proceeded to reply this gem:

 Hot dumb chicks are easier to mold.
 Independent girls have a life of their own while more dependent girls actually need men and it’s important for men to feel needed.

 You could imagine the look on our faces lol.
 So my boss added “so you want a girl to be your key-chain?
 Is it a trophy wife that men want?”
-You see, to understand my boss, you need a little bit of context first: she’s a gorgeous woman in her late 20’s, great body, strong character, educated, very independent, as fair and just as they come, hardworking, and yet she’s currently single (wink wink boys!).
+You see, to understand my boss, you need a little bit of context first: she’s a gorgeous woman in her late 20’s, great body, strong character, educated, very independent, hardworking, and yet she’s currently single (wink wink boys!).
 The fact that she doesn’t have a boyfriend is completely delusional -but don’t get me wrong, she does get hit on a lot, the thing is that they don’t stay.
 She says that many men tell her she’s the perfect woman but she’s not submissive enough.
-So, basically for a local relationship to function women should be passive and men should be aggressive?
+So, basically for a relationship with local men to function women should be passive and men should be aggressive?
 Do non-submissive women stand a chance?

 III.
 A local’s man perspective on women.

 Behold! a summary of the actual conversation between my boss (1) and her friend (2):

 1- I don’t know why most men prefer to date dumb women.
 And I don’t mean education, I mean dependency.